And finally science confirms it, in a sense.

 As anybody else I enjoy reading about psychological research that confirms my

 biases one-datapoint-based research – and here it finally is.
-Thanks to Professor Gary for sharing it.
 Science says that Corporate-Speak Makes You Stupid.
 Haven’t we – Dilbert fans – always felt that this has to be true?

 … I’ve met otherwise intelligent people, after working with management consultant, are convinced that infinitely-malleable concepts like “disruptive innovation,” “business ecosystem,” and “collaborative culture” have objective value.

-In my post In Praise of Textbooks with Tons of Formulas I focused on possible positive explanations, like speeding up your rational System 2 ((c) Daniel Kahneman) – by getting accustomed to mathematics again.
-By training yourself to recognize patterns and to think out of the box when trying to find the clever twist to solve a physics problem.
-Re-reading this, I cringe though: Thinking out of the box has entered the corporate vocabulary already.
-Disclaimer: I am talking about ways to pick a mathematical approach, by drawing on other, slightly related problems intuitively – in the way Kahneman explains the so-called intuition of experts as pattern recognition.
+In my post In Praise of Textbooks with Tons of Formulas I focused on possible positive explanations, like physics being an ultimate training for your typically slow rational decision making and analysis engine.
+It takes hard work and dedication at the beginning to make it work effortless.
+You train yourself to recognize patterns and to think out of the box when trying to find the clever twist to solve a physics problem.
+However, it might be difficult to convey my message as hackneyed Thinking out of the box has entered the corporate vocabulary already.

-But perhaps the explanation is really as simple as that we just need to shield ourselves from negative effects of certain ecosystems and cultures that are particularly intrusive and mind-bending.
+Perhaps the explanation is really as simple as that we just need to shield ourselves from negative effects of certain ecosystems and cultures that are particularly intrusive and mind-bending.
 So this is my advice to physics and math graduates: Do not rely on your infamous analytical skills forever.
-First, using that phrase in a job application sounds like phony hollow BS (as unfortunately any self-advertising of social skills does).
+First, using that phrase in a job application sounds like phony hollow BS – as unfortunately any self-advertising of social skills does.
 Second, these skills are real, but they will decay exponentially if you don’t hone them.